kaiqunyu0-glitch/EdTech-with-LLM/README.md

 * **Step 2:** The system triggers the LLM to analyze the content and call LLM.
 * **Step 3:** The AI provides a tailored response to make learning easier.
 # How does the system can do?
-* It can Image to Excel Conversion
+* It can Image to Excel Conversion and based data generate advice
 * I will add more function in the future